 Professor Emeritus, Department of Physics and Astronomy, University of Iowa

 Born in Mt.
-Pleasant, Iowa, and class valedictorian
+Pleasant, Iowa, graduate of Iowa Wesleyan University, and class valedictorian

 Van Allen didn't win his many awards for discovering a belt of harmless

 The radiation was so strong it stopped his Geiger counters

 His experimental equipment was included on Explorer 1, 2 (blew up) and 3

 His discovery saved the lives of astronauts who would have tried to go through the Belts.

 Our measurements show that the maximum radiation level as of 1958 is equivalent to between 10 and 100 roentgens per hour, depending on the still-undetermined proportion of protons to electrons.
 Since a human being exposed for two days to even 10 roentgens would have only an even chance of survival, the radiation belts obviously present an obstacle to space flight.
 Unless some practical way can be found to shield space-travelers against the effects of the radiation, manned space rockets can best take off through the radiation-free zone over

 the poles.
 A "space station" must orbit below 400 miles or beyond

 30,000 miles from the earth.
 We are now planning a satellite flight